Vadilonga00/BattleshipGame/README.md

 ## To execute
 To execute the script you can:

--Insert the rows(-r) and columns(-c) fields that indicate the number of rows and columns the board has.
+-Insert the rows(-r) and columns(-c) fields that indicate the number of rows and columns the board has, they must be between a minimum of 1 and a maximum of 99.
 If not indicated they are equal to 9

     Example of execution commands: python3 main.py -r 6 -c 6